Haemophilus aegyptius

-Haemophilus influenzae biogroup aegyptius (Hae) is a causative agent of acute and often purulent conjunctivitis, more commonly known as pink eye.
+Haemophilus aegyptius (synonym Haemophilus influenzae biogroup aegyptius, abbreviated Hae) is a causative agent of acute and often purulent conjunctivitis, more commonly known as pink eye.
 It was discovered independently by Koch and Weeks in the 1880s.

 During the mid-1980s to early 1990s, a highly virulent clonal group of Haemophilus aegyptius, localized in and around the São Paulo state of Brazil, was found to be responsible for Brazilian purpuric fever, an acute septicemic fulminant illness affecting children.

 History

 Discovery and identification by Koch and Weeks

 Haemophilus aegyptius was first observed by Koch in 1883.
 Under the German Cholera Commission of Egypt, Koch studied 50 patients in Egypt who were suffering from Egyptian eye disease.
 He discovered this disease was caused by two bacteria.
 The first, and more serious strain was caused by a “gonococcus-like organism.”
 H. aegyptius was the more benign form, however at this point it had not been named.
 Three years later, Weeks published a paper detailing the essential characteristics of H. aegyptius (see “Characteristics” section below).